RhugvedChavan/Chem-lab-Website/README.md

 # Digital Chemistry Lab Website :-

-1. The Digital Chemistry Lab Website is an academic research-based website designed for the University of Mumbai Digital Chemistry Lab.
-2. The purpose of this website is to showcase the lab’s work in Computational Chemistry, Artificial Intelligence in Chemistry, Spectral Data Intelligence, and Process Automation.
-3. The website presents research activities, ongoing projects, lab facilities, publications, team members, and collaboration opportunities.
-4. It also highlights the lab’s key innovation platform Spectral-Hub, which provides AI-powered chemical insights from spectral data.
-5. This platform acts as a professional research portal for students, researchers, and industry collaborators.
+The Digital Chemistry Lab Website is an academic research-based platform developed for the University of Mumbai Digital Chemistry Lab.
+It aims to showcase the lab’s work in Computational Chemistry, Artificial Intelligence in Chemistry, Spectral Data Intelligence, and Process Automation.
+The website presents the lab’s research activities, ongoing projects, facilities, publications, team members, and collaboration opportunities.
+It also highlights the lab’s key innovation platform, Spectral-Hub, which provides AI-powered chemical insights from spectral data.
+Overall, the platform serves as a professional research portal for students, researchers, and industry collaborators.

 # Objective :-